AdobeDocs/journey-optimizer.es-ES/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Al actualizar el contenido o seleccionar un perfil de prueba o un tratamiento diferentes, el vínculo de vista previa se actualiza automáticamente.
+   Al actualizar el contenido o seleccionar un perfil de prueba o un tratamiento diferentes, el vínculo de vista previa se actualiza automáticamente.
 Puede copiar el vínculo en diferentes pestañas del explorador y comparar las experiencias.